 "Special facility use" means a use in a "special facility" as defined under section 206E-181.

-(b) At least fifty per cent of the countable floor area of each planned development on a lot of at least 80,000 square feet shall be developed as and made available for reserved housing units.
+(b) At least fifty per cent of the countable floor area of each planned development on a lot of at least 80,000 square feet shall be developed as and made available for reserved housing units; provided that after five years from the effective date of Act , Session Laws of Hawaii 2009, the percentage shall increase to at least sixty per cent.
 The developer of the planned development shall divide the floor area required for reserved housing into and construct the number, types, and sizes of reserved housing units set by the authority.
 The authority shall set the number, types, and sizes of reserved housing units to establish sale prices or rents to be charged that are affordable to families intended to be served by the reserved housing units.
 The authority also shall set the number of parking stalls to be assigned to the reserved housing units.